Ambyjkl/babel-plugin-transform-lodash-get/README.md

 Also, this plugin doesn't (yet) remove unused imports/requires of `lodash` after transform from files; you may have to use other babel plugins to deal with this.

 ## Options
-Apart from the aforementioned `loose` mode, this plugin also supports an additonal `patterns` option, which defaults to `['get', '_.get']`, which lets you add custom patterns to match, but this is not recommended.
+Apart from the aforementioned `loose` mode, this plugin also supports an additonal `patterns` option, which defaults to `["get", "_.get"]`, which lets you add custom patterns to match, but this is not recommended.

 ## Installation
 ### Via `pnpm`